Forcing Ourselves to Take Action

 we are connected to everyone and everything.

-I have to use my will power to get myself to meetings,
+I have to use my will power to get myself

-the Universe responds."
+then the Universe responds."

-1, 2, 3, and a 1, 2, 3 - The first
+1, 2, 3, and a 1, 2, 3 -

-three steps - article in Joy2MeU Journal
+The first three steps - article in Joy2MeU Journal

 "Now, as I look back, I can see that internal